ebcoop/rulesandpolicies/Rules.md

 3. The cooperative may not approve any policy which, if that policy were a rule amendment, would not be permitted without prior approval of the Registrar under the Law.

->**Note.** Section 60 of the law prohibits certain Rule ammendments without prior approval from the Registrar, such as conversion of the cooperative or changes to the active membership provisions.
+>**Note.** Section 60 of the law prohibits certain rule ammendments without prior approval from the Registrar, such as conversion of the cooperative or changes to the active membership provisions.

 #### 74  Provisions for the execution of policies and first policy

-1. The first policy (The Policies Policy) of the co-operative must set out:
+1. The first policy (The Policies Policy) of the co-operative must include:

-   a) the general form of policies;
+   a) the general form of policies; and

-   b) how additional policies may be executed and ammended.
+   b) how additional policies may be executed and amended.

+2. Subrule 1 does not prevent the first policy from including any additional provisions as the co-operative sees fit.

-2. The first policy of the co-operative may be executed by an ordinary resolution at a general meeting.
+3. The first policy of the co-operative may be executed by an ordinary resolution at a general meeting.

-3. Ammendments to the first policy cannot be executed by an ordinary resolution, unless permitted by a provision of the first policy.
+4. Amendments to the first policy cannot be executed by an ordinary resolution, unless permitted by a provision of the first policy.

-4. Ammendments to the first policy may be executed by way of special resolution.
+5. Amendments to the first policy may be executed by way of special resolution.

 #### 75  Availability of policies

 The policies must be made available to all prospective members of the co-operative, and a copy of any policy must be provided to members if requested alongside the rules when provided under rule 58 (3).